Levani1111/Clock/README.md

 # Clock
-This is a clock build with HTML,Css,JavaScript.
+This is a clock build with HTML, Css, and JavaScript.

 ###### Created by Levani Papashvili @2020